FatwaArya/vue-task-manager/README.md

-# Deploy to Render
+# Deploy to Vercel

-## One service (Node) serving API + static frontend

-1. Create a new Web Service on Render
-   - Repository: this repo
-   - Root directory: /
-   - Runtime: Node
-   - Build Command: `pnpm install --frozen-lockfile && pnpm build`
-   - Start Command: `pnpm start`
+This repo includes Vercel functions under `api/` that expose the API at `/api`.

+1. Import repo into Vercel
-2. Environment
+2. Framework: Vite
-   - Set `NODE_VERSION` to 20
-   - Optionally set `VITE_API_BASE` if using an external API

-3. Notes
-   - The server serves built files from `dist` and exposes API under `/api`.
-   - SPA fallback is enabled.

-## Alternative: two services

-- Static Site (Vite build output)
-  - Build Command: `pnpm install --frozen-lockfile && pnpm build:web`
+3. Build Command: `pnpm install --frozen-lockfile && pnpm build`
-  - Publish Directory: `dist`
+4. Output Directory: `dist`
-  - Add a rewrite rule `/* -> /index.html`
+5. No custom rewrites needed; Vercel functions deploy at `/api/*`

+Environment (optional)
-- Web Service for API
+- `VITE_API_BASE`: override API base (by default `/api`)

-  - Start Command: `pnpm dev:api`
-  - Set `CORS` allowed origins accordingly
+Local dev
+- `pnpm dev` still proxies `/api` to the local Express server; to test Vercel functions locally, use `vercel dev` instead.

+---

+# Deploy to Render (optional alternative)

+See previous section if you prefer a single Node service serving both API and static assets.

 # vue-task-manager